 Developing immersive Virtual Reality (VR) apps

 There is a lot of hype around Virtual Reality.
-From the gaming perspective and recent acquisition of Oculus by Facebook.
+From the gaming perspective and thanks to the acquisition of Oculus by Facebook.
 If you strip away the ‘next big thing’ label applied by the media, there are a number of key benefits to using VR for training, marketing and education.

 The SEEABLE team are visualisation specialists and can help you to avoid the trap of investing in VR for the love of the technology compared to need to solve a specific problem.
-So, if you are you wanting to take you project to the next level of experiencing immersive visualisation in a 3D environment, read on…
+So, if you are wanting to take your project to the next level of immersion in a 3D environment, read on…

 VR – what you need to know…

-This is the simples part – If you have a headset, then you will need either a PC App or mobile app to run the visualisation.
+This is the simplest part; if you have a headset, then you will need either a PC App or mobile app to run the visualisation.
 This is what the SEEABLE development team are creating for you.
-They advise on hardware, optimise the 3D or 360 image content, create a navigation system and user interface and agree the experience to be created suitable for your use case.
+They advise on: hardware, optimisation of the 3D or 360 image content, create a navigation system and user interface (UI), and discuss the experience to be created which is suitable for your use case.

-VR uses a head up immersive display that to put you ‘in’ the scene instead of viewing on a screen like a CAD operator or exploring a 3D space with a computer screen.
-The hardware is head mounted, covering your eyes and can be combined with headphones to give a realistic soundscape.
+VR uses an immersive display to put you ‘in’ the scene instead of viewing on a screen like a CAD operator or exploring a 3D space with a computer screen.
+The hardware is head mounted, covering your eyes providing full immersion in the space being viewed.
+This can then be combined with headphones to give a realistic soundscape for further immersion.

 At SEEABLE, we work with three of the main VR solutions: